nineteendo/jsonyx/docs/source/get-started.rst

     [Decimal('1.0000000000000001'), Decimal('1E+400')]

 .. note::
-    :class:`decimal.Decimal` can be natively serialized.
+    :class:`decimal.Decimal` can be natively serialized, but not as fast as :class:`float`.

 Making a patch from two Python objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^